kyverno/website/content/en/docs/Kyverno CLI/_index.md

           dictionary.data.env: dev1
 ```

-Policies that have their validationFailureAction set to `audit` can be set to produce a warning instead of a failure using the `--audit-warn` flag.
+Policies that have their validationFailureAction set to `Audit` can be set to produce a warning instead of a failure using the `--audit-warn` flag.
 This will also cause a non-zero exit code if no enforcing policies failed.

 ```sh
 kyverno apply /path/to/policy.yaml --resource /path/to/resource.yaml --audit-warn
 ```

 Additionally, you can use the `--warn-exit-code` flag with the `apply` command to control the exit code when warnings are reported.
-This is useful in CI/CD systems when used with the `--audit-warn` flag to treat `audit` policies as warnings.
+This is useful in CI/CD systems when used with the `--audit-warn` flag to treat `Audit` policies as warnings.
 When no failures or errors are found, but warnings are encountered, the CLI will exit with the defined exit code.

 ```sh
 kyverno apply disallow-latest-tag.yaml --resource=echo-test.yaml --audit-warn --warn-exit-code 3